 What Is the Current Unmarried Partner Visa UK Success Rate Based on Official Data?

-The unmarried partner visa UK success rate in 2025 continues to follow a fluctuating trend influenced by evolving immigration policy, enforcement pressure, and applicant quality.
+The unmarried partner visa UK success rate continues to follow a fluctuating trend influenced by evolving immigration policy, enforcement pressure, and applicant quality.
 While the Home Office does not break down visa approval rates by exact relationship status, we can analyse available data from the Family Route visa category, within which the unmarried partner visa falls.

-Estimated Success Rate in 2025
+Estimated Success Rate in 2026

 - Official quarterly immigration statistics released by the UK Home Office